What is dry skin?

 Soap can also have a negative effect on bath emollients so an alternative cleanser, such as a soap substitute, should be used instead.
 Some bath emollients may contain cleansing agents which reduce the need for soap.

-What are the differences between Doublebase Gel and Doublebase Dayleve Gel?
+What are the differences between Doublebase Gel, Doublebase Dayleve Gel and Doublebase Once?

-Doublebase Gel and Doublebase Dayleve Gel are two different applied emollient formulations that provide effective moisturisation and protection whilst being nice to use.
+Doublebase Gel, Doublebase Dayleve Gel and Doublebase Once are three different products that provide effective moisturisation and protection whilst being nice to use.

-They are both highly moisturising and protective hydrating gels suitable for use in the management of dry skin conditions which may also be itchy or inflamed.
+They are highly moisturising and protective hydrating gels suitable for use in the management of dry skin conditions.

 Doublebase Gel is the original formulation, which is designed for routine use on dry skin conditions.
 It contains a high oil content plus the humectant glycerol.

 Doublebase Dayleve Gel contains a high level of oils plus a high level of glycerol.
-It also has a film-forming ingredient included called povidone, which helps to trap the oils and moisture in the skin.
-It is designed for a long-lasting action to moisturise the skin, and so for some patients it needs to be applied only twice a day.
+It also has a film-forming ingredient included called povidone, which helps to trap the oils and moisture in the skin, and so for some patients it needs to be applied only twice a day.

-What size packs are Doublebase Gel and Doublebase Dayleve Gel supplied in?
+What size packs are Doublebase Gel, Doublebase Dayleve Gel and Doublebase Once supplied in?

 Can Doublebase products be purchased without a prescription?

 Yes.
-Products in the Doublebase range are Pharmacy products, known as P medicines, or General Sales List (GSL) products.
-They can be purchased from a pharmacy but you may need to ask for the products at the Dispensary as they are kept behind the Pharmacy counter.
+Products in the Doublebase range can be purchased from a pharmacy but you may need to ask for the products at the Dispensary.